 8. Start A Side Hustle

-If you have some free time to spend, consider taking on a side hustle to move closer to your moving out goals.
+How do young adults afford to move out with limited funds?
+Well, if you have some free time to spend, consider taking on a side hustle to move closer to your moving out goals.

 Some side hustle jobs like virtual assistant, freelance writer, and teaching English online may not require specific hours and are beginners-friendly.